Mani007/Business-Exchange/README.md

-# What is a business exchange whatsapp group.
+# What is a business exchange group.

 ### First lets know, what is is not
 -  It's not a startup group, although we support all types of startups, but still this group is for established businesses.
 That simply means it's preferred to do real business than working on ideas.
 For such startup ideas you will have different groups in lisbon.
 So whatever you do here will generate some sort of revenue for you.
 So no fundraising, because the best money you can earn is the money from your satisfied customers.